Your browser does not support JavaScript.

 "Teachers like these are what makes Placer County gold in education," said Superintendent Garbolino-Mojica.

-Congratulations to the 2023 Placer County Teachers of the Year!
+Congratulations to the 2025 Placer County School Counselor and Teachers of the Year!

 School Counselor